nus-cs2113-AY2021S1/tp/docs/team/thngyuxuan.md

 three items in the shuffled WordList.
 It enables the user to get three random words that may provide inspiration and new ideas.

 ### 2.3.
 Contributions to Documentation
-* Added the Words List Commands section in the User Guide
+* Added the Words List Commands section in the User Guide, which comprises of: Noun, Verb, Adjective, List Words, and Three Words.

 ### 2.4 Contributions to DG
 * Added the UML class diagram for the WordList class to show how Words objects are stored in the WordList, and how they